 Clean the parsley by removing the stems and mix the leaves with a little extra virgin olive oil. until you get a bright green compound.
 When the Octopus will be cold, cut the eight tentacles and smeared with oil, then roast on Grill toasty stirring each side until the surface becomes crispy.

-THE PAIRING: We tried to match this recipe a wheat beer.
-We chose the Open White, the brewery Baladin in Piozzo (Wedge): dense foam and soft, scents of citrus and coriander notes, good balance of bitter (hops and gentian root) with the taste of the beans and the flavor of the potatoes with cheese.
+MATCHING: We tried to match this recipe a wheat beer.
+We chose the Open White, the brewery Baladin in Piozzo (Wedge): dense foam and soft, scents of citrus and coriander notes, good balance of bitterness (hops and gentian root) with the taste of the beans and the flavor of the potatoes with cheese.
 Altogether it is a pleasant feeling of freshness beer capable of restoring that make it suitable as a simple appetizer.